csc-training/high-level-gpu-programming/docs/06-kokkos.md

 1. Create a folder with source file and Makefile, eg, `hello.cpp` and `Makefile`
 2. Execute `git clone https://github.com/kokkos/kokkos.git` (in the same folder if using the Makefile shown at earlier page)
 3. Run `make`
-4. Run executable with, eg, `./hello` or `srun ./hello`
+4. Run executable with, eg, `./hello` or `srun ./hello` with appropriate args
 <br><br><br>
 - **With inline build strategy, no separate step to manually compile and link Kokkos is required!**

 # Summary
 - Kokkos is a portable GPU programming ecosystem supporting CUDA, HIP, SYCL, HPX, OpenMP, and C++ threads
 - The ecosystem includes three main components, ie, Kokkos Core, Kokkos Kernels, and Kokkos Tools for GPU program development
-- Kokkos (like SYCL) heavily utilizes modern C++ features like lambdas and templates for loop construction and memory management
+- Kokkos (like SYCL) utilizes modern C++ features like lambdas/functors and templates for loop construction and memory management
 - Kokkos is not a very popular choice for parallel programming, and therefore, learning and using Kokkos can be more difficult compared to more established programming models such as CUDA/HIP or OpenMP
 <small>
 - See Kokkos docs for more: [https://kokkos.github.io/kokkos-core-wiki/index.html](https://kokkos.github.io/kokkos-core-wiki/index.html)